eduvives/basic-redis-shopping-chart-nodejs/README.md

 cp .env.example .env

+# Create MySQL database

+Run the script e-commerce_company.sql, which can be founded at the root directory

+# Set MySQL passsword (at server/src/index.js)

+Set password: "your_password"

 # Run docker compose or install redis with RedisJson module manually.
 You can also go to https://redislabs.com/try-free/ and obtain necessary environmental variables

 docker network create global